Costovertebral block overview

 It is common to experience a slight increase in pain, followed by pain relief after several days.
 If you do experience adequate pain relief, your physician will use the valuable information obtained during the costovertebral block in order to determine if the joint was correctly targeted as the source of your problems.

 What can a costovertebral block do for me?

 If the costovertebral block accurately diagnoses which specific joint has been causing your back pain, your physician can use this information to perform further procedures to potentially offer you longer-lasting relief.
 Through another injection, he or she can inject other medications, typically cortisone, directly into the problematic joint to reduce inflammation and relieve pain.

-However, if a costovertebral block has failed to locate the source of your back pain, or if you have neck or back pain from another spinal condition, such as bone spurs, facet disease or a bulging disc, consider turning to Laser Spine Institute.
-As the leader in minimally invasive spine surgery, we have helped more than 75,000 patients receive pain relief from their neck and back pain.
-Our surgeons specialize in a wide range of minimally invasive procedures that effectively treat a wide variety of degenerative spine conditions, without the invasive nature of traditional open spine surgery.
-In fact, our minimally invasive spine surgery is often the clinically appropriate first choice over open back surgery.
-Contact Laser Spine Institute today to learn more and speak to one of our Spine Care Consultants.
+However, if a costovertebral block has failed to locate the source of your back pain, or if you have neck or back pain from another spinal condition, such as bone spurs, facet disease or a bulging disc, consider contacting Laser Spine Institute.
+As the leader in minimally invasive spine surgery, our board-certified surgeons+ have helped more than 75,000 patients receive relief from their neck and back pain.